hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 **Note**: Just like `variables.tf`, this configuration could go in your `main.tf` file.
-We're putting it in a separate file just to keep things organized.
+  `main.tf` file.
+We recommend putting outputs and variables in a separate files
+  to to keep things organized.

 ### Output Names